-A key component of the forecast process takes place when DOB confers with a panel of economists with expertise in macroeconomic forecasting, finance, the regional economy, and public sector economics to obtain valuable input on current and projected economic conditions, as well as an assessment of the reasonableness of the DOB estimates of revenue and spending.
-Additionally, the panel provides insights on other key elements that may impact receipts growth, including financial services compensation and the performance of sectors of the economy that are difficult to capture in any model.
+A key component of the forecast process takes place when members of DOB's Economics and Revenue Unit confer with a panel of economists with expertise in macroeconomic forecasting, finance, the regional economy, and public sector economics to obtain valuable input on current and projected economic conditions, as well as an assessment of the reasonableness of the DOB estimates of revenue and spending.
+In addition, the panel provides insights on other key elements that may impact receipts growth, including financial services compensation and the performance of sectors of the economy that are difficult to capture in any model.